Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 Credit: VFC, https://vfcfoods.com/press

-3. Red packaging implies flavorsome contents
+3. Red packaging implies flavoursome contents

-→ Actionable insight: Use red in your packaging to highlight the deliciousness of your plant-based products, especially when targeting flexitarian and omnivores, who may not immediately gravitate towards products dominated by the color green.
+→ Actionable insight: Use red in your packaging to highlight the deliciousness of your plant-based products, especially when targeting flexitarian and omnivores, who may not immediately gravitate towards products dominated by the colour green.
 By breaking away from the green tones that are so prevalent in plant-based products, you can effectively distinguish your offerings from those of your competitors.

 4. Blue packaging signifies affordability

 Blue – the price-performance connection – signifies affordability in the minds of consumers while still promising quality.
-Remarkably, 48% of UK consumers associated the color blue with budget-friendly products.
+Remarkably, 48% of UK consumers associated the colour blue with budget-friendly products.
 Furthermore, 37% of UK consumers and 45% of US consumers were willing to pay a premium for products packaged in blue.

 → Actionable insight: Leverage blue to signal either budget-friendly or premium products – or both!
 Given its calming effect, blue can convey both cost-effectiveness and a willingness to pay more for quality.